Akshay-Jain-sportskeeda/queens_game/README.md

-# NFL Field Puzzle - Next.js Edition
+# NFL Octobox - Next.js Edition

-A challenging logic puzzle game converted to Next.js for better SEO and server-side rendering.
-Place exactly one football in each row, column, and color region without any footballs touching each other.
+Challenge yourself with the daily NFL Octobox from Pro Football Network.
+A fun logic game for football fans, featuring a grid-based puzzle converted to Next.js for better SEO and server-side rendering.

 ## 🚀 Features